 To learn more about government guidance and how to make the best decisions for your team, keep reading.

 Can I legally require my employees to get the COVID vaccine before returning to work?

+Although, the federal mandate has been blocked, certain local mandates remain in effect.
+If your business operates in an area without local mandates, you may still require your employees to get vaccinated if you choose to.
 Generally, private employers that subject employees to at-will employment have broad discretion to dismiss workers for not adhering to workplace policies.
 Therefore, a private employer could reserve the right to terminate at-will employment if an employee refused to receive the COVID-19 vaccine before returning to work.

-Additionally, on May 28, 2021, the U.S. Equal Employment Opportunity Commission (EEOC) issued its own guidance stating mandating the COVID-19 vaccine for employees does not violate anti-discrimination laws.
+On May 28, 2021, the U.S. Equal Employment Opportunity Commission (EEOC) issued its own guidance stating mandating the COVID-19 vaccine for employees does not violate anti-discrimination laws.